Puranjaysalaria/Puranjaysalaria/README.md

 # Your Name

-👨‍💻 Software Developer | 🌐 Web Enthusiast | 🚀 Open Source Advocate
+👨‍💻 Software leaner | 🌐 Web Enthusiast

 Welcome to my GitHub profile!
 I'm passionate about technology and enjoy building cool things with code.
 Here's a bit about me: